 The producer (sender) obtains the necessary credential.

-The sender sends a request with the credential to the recipient.
+The producer sends a request with the credential to the consumer (receiver).

-The recipient uses the credential to verify the sender truly sent the request.
+The consumer uses the credential to verify whether the producer sent the request.

-If yes, the recipient processes the request.
-If no, the recipient rejects the request and responds accordingly.
+If authentication succeeds, the consumer processes the request.
+If no, the consumer rejects the request and responds accordingly.

-During authentication, AWS verifies both the identity of the sender and whether the sender is registered to use services offered by AWS.
-If either test fails, the request is not processed further.
+During authentication, AWS verifies both the identity of the producer and whether the producer is registered to use services offered by AWS.
+If either test fails, the request isn't processed further.

 The subsequent sections describe how Amazon SQS implements authentication to protect your data.